w495/bulk-video-converter/README.md

 It has some special features.
 * Dry-run.
 You can run script without doing anything to check generated FFMpeg options.
+* Extended profiles.
+Any profile can inherit and extend options from another profile.
+Nested option structures are overridden too.
 * Dependent profiles that are handles consequently when the result of one processing is used as an input to another one (system `wait` is applied).